pangolingo/geometry-geeks-diagram/README.md

-# GeometryGeeks.com Bike Diagrams
+# GeometryGeeks.bike Bike Diagrams

-This is a React app to draw vector diagrams of bike frames based on geometry from GeometryGeeks.com.
+This is a React app to draw vector diagrams of bike frames based on geometry from GeometryGeeks.bike.
 There are two parts:

-1. a standalone page to demo the functionality using test geometry scraped from GeometryGeeks.com
+1. a standalone page to demo the functionality using test geometry scraped from GeometryGeeks.bike
-2. a Chrome extension to draw bikes on GeometryGeeks.com page that have a comparison table.
+2. a Chrome extension to draw bikes on GeometryGeeks.bike page that have a comparison table.

 It's still pretty rough, and not good looking.